NY Times Parenting article written by Norma Newton, I’m Darker than My Daughter. Here Is Why It Matters, references my work.

 Where did Katalina rest her hands?
 For how long?
 Did mom gasp out loud?
 Did Norma get angry?
 Was Norma more sad or shocked?

 Each detail illuminated a way to help both Norma and her child.
-Each detail imparted a peek into their inner workings.
+Every detail imparted a peek into their inner workings.
 These nuanced details allowed me to create a unique strategic plan for Norma and Katalina.
 My advice for one client will not work for another, as I am tasked to take in the totality the person before me.
 I do not clump people into types as that lack of tailored approach leaves gaping holes.
 Gaping holes which lead to rash judgments and parental guidance which does not match the family’s immediate needs.

-I am a parenting coach.
+I am a parenting coach and I will:

-My goal is to fade away, knowing that all parties have found their authentic selves.
+The goal is to fade away, knowing that all parties have found their authentic selves.

 My calling allows me to walk clients through pain, despair, fear or stalemate toward more enjoyable experiences.